Mellon Curatorial Fellow

 The museum is dedicated to providing a robust experience for an emerging curator.
 The Fellow will participate in the full range of curatorial activities and contribute the museum’s efforts to diversify its collections, exhibitions, and programs to best reflect the curriculum and the student body.
 This in-depth experience will ensure that the Fellow is mentored by all museum staff, including the deputy director for curatorial affairs, curators, engagement staff, and the museum director as well as faculty and staff on campus and connected with MA students in the Williams Graduate Program in the History of Art.

 Williams College is committed to enriching its educational experience and its culture through the diversity of its faculty and staff.
 The Mellon Fellow serves as an essential partner in developing a genuinely inclusive museum for the college and as a model for the field.

 - Participate actively in all aspects of a dynamic museum program

 - Support interdisciplinary curricular use of the museum’s collections

-- Contribute to the ongoing assessment, refinement, and strengthening of collections
+- Contribute to the ongoing assessment, refinement, strengthening, and interpretation of collections

-- Undertake research and planning for exhibitions and develop associated publications
+- Undertake research and planning for exhibitions and collection installations and develop associated publications

 - Bachelor’s degree in art history, cultural/global studies, visual anthropology or related field.